-The Luminus Giving Carers a Voice (GCAV) team have recently told us about carers who report they are receiving letters out of the blue, with less than a month to complete the forms for new financial assessments.
+The Luminus GCAV team have recently told us about carers who report they are receiving letters out of the blue, with less than a month to complete the forms for new financial assessments.
 These carers tell us they have not had a financial assessment for many years.